commerce-agent/cap/docs/specification.md

 CAP interactions can be synchronous or asynchronous, leveraging A2A's capabilities:

 *   For quick operations, a Merchant Agent **MAY** process the task and return the final `Task` object (with state `completed` or `failed` and artifacts) directly in the response to a `message/send` request.
-*   For longer-running operations, or if the Client Agent requests it, Merchant Agents supporting streaming (`AgentCard.capabilities.streaming: true`) **SHOULD** use A2A's SSE streaming mechanism via the `message/stream` method.
+*   For longer-running operations, or if the Client Agent requests it, Merchant Agents supporting streaming **SHOULD** use A2A's SSE streaming mechanism via the `message/stream` method.
 This allows for `TaskStatusUpdateEvent` and `TaskArtifactUpdateEvent`s to be sent as the task progresses.
 *   Push notifications, if supported by the Merchant Agent and configured by the Client Agent (via `MessageSendParams.configuration.pushNotificationConfig` or `tasks/pushNotificationConfig/set` as per [A2A-SPEC]), can also be used for asynchronous updates.

 CAP itself does not add new streaming or push notification mechanisms beyond what A2A provides.
 Client Agents and Merchant Agents **MUST** follow the procedures in [A2A-SPEC] for these asynchronous patterns.

 #### 4.2.4.
 User Personalization Context

-CAP leverages the standard A2A `Task.contextId` (see Section 6.1 of [A2A-SPEC]) for enabling Merchant Agents to provide personalized experiences and maintain context continuity across multiple interactions with a Client Agent for a specific user.
+CAP leverages the standard A2A `Task.contextId` for enabling Merchant Agents to provide personalized experiences and maintain context continuity across multiple interactions with a Client Agent for a specific user.
 The `contextId` is generated by the Merchant Agent (A2A Server).
 This feature is aimed at supporting personalization of pre-sign-in interactions such as "guest" product search and product details, avoiding the need for OAuth2 sign-in for many interactions.

 **Establishing and Using Personalization Context:**